infinitered/ignite/docs/Ignite-CLI.md

 ### Cache

 - `npx ignite-cli cache`
+- Alias: `npx ignite-cli c`

 The [`new` command](#new) has a `useCache` flag that allows you to cache your dependencies to speed up future uses of `new`.
 By default, this flag is `false`.
 This command is provided to allow for interacting with the dependency cache file folder.

 #### Subcommands

 - `npx ignite-cli cache help` outputs help command to describe cache subcommands
 - `npx ignite-cli cache path` outputs the path of the cache folder on your system
 - `npx ignite-cli cache clear` deletes the cache folder on your system

 #### Options